 Beyond downtown, there are plenty of other things to do in Wilmington.
 It has a gorgeous coastline, a thriving college, and so many unique restaurants and sights to keep visitors entertained for days.
-Make sure to head to Wrightsville and Carolina Beach, and once you get to Carolina Beach keep driving to Kure.
+Make sure to head to Wrightsville and Carolina Beach, and once you get to Carolina Beach, keep driving to Kure.
 They are all so wonderful to visit.

 Make sure to enjoy the June weather though, because this is essentially the last bearable month of summer.
-July and August are absolutely brutal temperature wise in Wilmington, and the only place you’ll want to be is at the beach or in AC.
+July and August are absolutely brutal temperature and humidity wise in Wilmington, and the only place you’ll want to be is at the beach or in AC.

 June, however, still sees some cool days and lower humidity.
 Try to visit Wilmington earlier in June for more comfort and lower prices.

 The incredible mountain scenery of Innsbruck can be enjoyed all year round.
 However if cold, snowy weather is not part of your vacation plans, it’s best to visit this European city in the Alps in June when the skies are clear and the temperatures warm up.

 This is also the best time of year to enjoy the amazing hiking trails that’ll allow you to get the best views of the scenery.
 If you’re there during the first days of the month, you’ll be able to attend the Innsbruck Alpine Trilrun Festival.

 However, it doesn’t matter what time of the month you go there, there are plenty of attractions to check out including Golden Roof Museum, Ambras Castle, Catedral de Santiago, Das Tirol Panorama Museum, Nordkette Cable Car, Innsbrucker Hofgarten and Alpenzoo which is the highest zoo on the continent.